 The question that haunts me is: should I clap or not?

-Where did this tradition come from?
+Where did such a tradition come from?

-For the same psychological reasons, a herd feeling is triggered and about 70% of passengers say that they clap because everyone does it.
+For the same psychological reasons, a herd feeling is triggered and about 70% of passengers say they clap because everyone does it.
 Someone automatically repeats after others, and others are afraid of public condemnation.
 Also, those who fly for the first time simply copy the behavior.
 And this tradition does not have its own value, as well as meaning.
 But there are those who applaud themselves, they say, what a good fellow withstood such a false flight, overcame fears, rethought life or for other reasons, praising himself.

 If you clap, when?

-Many people mistakenly believe that as soon as the plane landed on the runway, the flight is over.
+Many mistakenly believe that as soon as the plane landed on the runway, the flight is over.
 At the same time, the scoreboard with the seat belts fastened is lit.
 And all because the flight does not end there.
 Only the announcement of the aircraft commander or a complete stop of the aircraft can mean the end of the trip.
 And it is at this moment that you can clap.
 The proof of this is the Irkutsk plane, which landed successfully in 2006, but could not slow down and crashed into iron structures.
 And the story ended with victims.
 Therefore, it is not quite correct to thank the pilots in advance.

 If you don't want to clap?